Lachtan9K/spselit-javascript/05-StringManipulation.md

 Javascript have many ready made functions which can be used to manipulate strings.

 Note: Also there is quite few 3rd party packages which offers many more functions.
+Most popular is [Lodash](https://lodash.com/) (it does not include only string functions).

 ### Length